CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

           en: "Password"
       reference: primary_user.password
 ```
+See each resource type's "Valid custom property references" section for the valid references.
 ### Activity Tracking (Alpha)

 Activity tracking is a feature for evaluating a students performance in a lab by running a script at "checkpoints".
 These scripts can call APIs relevant to any environment resource to query their current state.
 For example, the script may inspect and validate the configuration of GCE instances running in `my-project`, to ensure the user is following the instructions properly.